pauldeen79/TemplateFramework/README.md

 The first option is to write a custom host.
 Add the references to the Core and TemplateProviders.CompiledTemplateProvider packages.

-The second option is to add the following property to your template assembly:
+The second option is to add the following property to your template assembly, so your build output directory contains all referenced assemblies from package references:
 ```xml
   <PropertyGroup>
     ...